 - Resale Properties

-The resale market is one of Canada’s most popular segments of the real estate market.
+The resale market is one of Canada’s most popular real estate market segments.
 In 2021, we saw a significant increase in demand for resale properties, particularly in suburban areas outside major cities.
 This trend is expected to continue in 2022, as many people are still working from home and looking for larger properties with outdoor space.
 Additionally, the low-interest rates and government support programs have made purchasing a home easier, further fueling demand in the resale market.

 While demand for resale properties remains high, the supply of available homes has been limited.
 This has led to a significant increase in home prices across the country.
 According to the Canadian Real Estate Association (CREA), the national average home price was $678,091 in January 2022, representing an increase of 25% compared to last year.
 However, it is important to note that prices vary widely across different regions and markets.